crielly/etcdauthstrap/README.md

 # etcdauthstrap
-Small CLI tool used to configure auth for use with a kubernetes cluster
+Small CLI tool used to configure etcd auth for use with a kubernetes cluster